Cyanea nozakii: Ecology

 A number of species of juvenile fish associate with this jellyfish, making use of the protection provided by its stinging tentacles.
 The razorbelly scad (Alepes kleinii) and Malabar trevally (Carangoides malabaricus) are two such fish; large numbers of tiny fish congregate around and among the fine tentacles.
-Each fish either avoids touching the tentacles or is relatively unaffected by their mild sting, and if the jellyfish is netted, the little fishes stay with it and may get more heavily stung, and consequently die.
+Each fish either avoids touching the tentacles or is relatively unaffected by their mild sting, and if the jellyfish is netted, the little fish stay with it and may get more heavily stung, and consequently die.
 As they get larger, the fish leave the jellyfish and live independently.

 Another organism that lives in association with the jellyfish is the stalked barnacle Alepas pacifica which hangs from the margin of the bell.
 It is translucent and a similar whitish colour to the jellyfish which makes it inconspicuous.
 It is a permanent resident, always associating with the jellyfish, and makes use of the rich food supply in the surface waters in which the jellyfish floats.